Nuclear terrorism: History

 Discussions of non-state nuclear terrorism among experts go back at least to the 1970s.
 In 1975 The Economist warned that "You can make a bomb with a few pounds of plutonium.
 By the mid-1980s the power stations may easily be turning out 200,000 lb of the stuff each year.
 And each year, unless present methods are drastically changed, many thousands of pounds of it will be transferred from one plant to another as it proceeds through the fuel cycle.
 The dangers of robbery in transit are evident....
 Vigorous co-operation between governments and the International Atomic Energy Agency could, even at this late stage, make the looming perils loom a good deal smaller."
-And The New York Times commented in 1981 that The Nuclear Emergency Search Team's "origins go back to the aftershocks of the Munich Olympic massacre in mid-1972.
+The New York Times commented in 1981 that The Nuclear Emergency Search Team's "origins go back to the aftershocks of the Munich Olympic massacre in mid-1972.
 Until that time, no one in the United States Government had thought seriously about the menace of organized, international terrorism, much less nuclear terrorism.
-There was a perception in Washington that the value of what is called 'special nuclear material' - plutonium or highly enriched uranium (HEU) - was so enormous that the strict financial accountability of the private contractors who dealt with it would be enough to protect it from falling into the wrong hands.
+There was a perception in Washington that the value of what is called 'special nuclear material' – plutonium or highly enriched uranium (HEU) – was so enormous that the strict financial accountability of the private contractors who dealt with it would be enough to protect it from falling into the wrong hands.
 But it has since been revealed that the physical safeguarding of bomb-grade material against theft was almost scandalously neglected."